nkansal96/wearable-translator/README.txt

 ----EXECUTION----

-To execute the wearable translator, run the following command in your command line: python2 translator.py language app_id app_token
+To execute the wearable translator, run the following command in your command line: python2 translator.py language app_id app_token device_id

 Replace "language" with the ISO 639-A acronym of your desired target language.
   Supported languages: